 - GDPR policy

-- cancellation and notice policy
+- contract termination and notice policy

 The Dangerous Dogs Act makes it an offence for a dog to injure a person (injury, not just bite) or to cause reasonable apprehension that it may do so.
 This applies in public and in private.